martin-marek/bnn-project/essay/essay.md

 #### Metropolis-Hastings

 The simplest and most common MCMC algorithm is *Metropolis-Hastings*.
 It is a general family of alogrithms that ensure $\pi$-invariance.
-All MCMC algorihtms discussed in this essay belong to this family.
+Two out of the three MCMC algorihtms discussed in this essay belong to this family.

 First, let's denote two arbitrary states in $\pi(\theta)$ as $\theta$ and $\theta'$.
 Next, let's define a *proposal distribution* $Q(\theta'|\theta)$ and *acceptance probability* $A(\theta'|\theta)$.
 When $\theta' \ne \theta$, the transition *density* is equal to the product of the proposal density and the acceptance probability, as described in Eq. \ref{eq_transition_prob}.
 The event $\theta' = \theta$ happens with *probability mass* $1-\int_{-\infty}^{\infty} Q(\theta'|\theta)A(\theta'|\theta) d\theta'$ .
 $$